USTC-HIlab/DeepPhos/README.md

 You can change the corresponding parameters in  main function prdict.py to choose to use the model to predict for general or kinase prediction

-train with your own data
+Train with your own data
 =====
 If you want to train your own network,your input file is an csv fie, while contains 4 columns: label, proteinName, postion, sequence